sandeepksaini/azure-viya-partner-sandpit-iac/README.md

 ## Description

-The aim of the Azure Viya CA Env IAC is to enable fast deployment of SAS Viya (4) deployed on Azure Kubernetes Service (AKS).
+The aim of the Azure Viya Partner Env IAC is to enable fast deployment of SAS Viya (4) deployed on Azure Kubernetes Service (AKS).
-I have utilized the existing automation in these awesome repositories:
+For this project we've utilized the existing automation in these SAS Repositories:

 https://github.com/sassoftware/viya4-iac-azure